muilpp/MM-concert-calendar/README.md

 ```

 ### Installation with Docker
-  Make sure you completed the first 3 steps from the previous section, as you will need them to have this module completely functional.
+  Make sure you completed the first 3 steps from the previous section, as you will need them to have this module fully operational.
 Once you are done, and assuming you already have Docker and docker compose installed:
-  - In the directory where you cloned the github repo in, run (replacing both keys with yours)
+  - In the directory where you cloned the github repo, run (replacing both keys with yours)
 ```
   LASTFM_KEY=YOUR_LAST_FM_KEY SONGKICK_KEY=YOUR_SONGKICK_KEY docker-compose up
 ```